Folasayo-Samuel/starrating/README.md

-# How to create a star rating component in ReactJS# starrating
+# How to create a star rating component in ReactJS